 The Truth about Silicone?

-Really, what’s the big deal?
+So really, what’s the big deal?

 Why is silicone bad for hair?